ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/qovery.md

 - 点击 add a **Storage**.
 - Give a name to your storage.
-- Select the storage type between Slow HDD, HDD, SSD, and Fast SSD.
+- 选择 storage type between Slow HDD, HDD, SSD, and Fast SSD.
 (SSD is recommended)
-- Select the size.
+- 选择 size.
 - Give a mount point.

 ### 6. Deploy

-点击 the **Deploy** button.
-Your app should be deployed: you can see the status in real time by clicking on **Deployment logs**.
+点击 the **Deploy** 按钮 Your app should be deployed: you can see the status in real time by clicking on **Deployment logs**.

 ## Deploying with the CLI